healthyregions/oeps/docs/commands/explorer-build-docs.md

   Builds configuration files for the frontend OEPS Explorer application.

 Options:
-  --registry PATH  Optional input path for the registry directory.
+  --registry-path PATH  Optional override for the registry directory.
-  --root-dir PATH  Optional output path for config files.
-The default location
+  --explorer-path PATH  Optional override for the root directory of the
-                   will overwrite existing configs.
+                        explorer.
   --help                Show this message and exit.
 ```